MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! example A high resolution mesh with a low resolution collider.
     Here's an example of a mesh (a character's face) that has a lot of geometry.
 It would really hurt perf to have Horizon compute collisions with the full face.
 So instead, a separate collider has been added (the icosahedron).
 This can be achieved by making the face with `collidable=false` and the icosahedron with `visible=false`.
 Or you could use the [sphere collider](#collider-gizmo) instead.
     <img src="images/collider-visualization.png" style="width:250px;display: block;margin-left:auto;margin-right:auto"/>

-## Collision Events

-1. **Controlling collisions**: [Entities](#entity) have a Properties panel setting that lets you specify a *tag* that the entity will receive [collision events](#collision-events) from.
-The entity will only receive collision events if it collides with another entity which has the specified tag.

-- Turn collidable on / off
-- Control can collide with players, entities, or both

 ## Entity Tag Bubbling